sider/sider-docs/docs/tools/ruby/rubocop.md

 If your `Gemfile.lock` contains dependency to RuboCop, Sider uses the locked version.
 Otherwise, Sider assumes you are using the latest version of RuboCop.

-{% hint style="warning" %}
-RuboCop often introduces incompatibilities in its configuration, so we strongly recommend that you include it in your `Gemfile.lock`.
+> RuboCop often introduces incompatibilities in its configuration, so we strongly recommend that you include it in your `Gemfile.lock`.
-{% endhint %}

 ## Default Configuration